Miami Children's Hospital VACC Camp

 Dr. Simpser is the author of two dozen papers and abstracts and has participated in multiple research projects, as well as, contributed with multiple educational programs for physicians, healthcare professionals, educators, parents and community agencies.

-He was a Trustee of Miami Children's Hospital and was member of the Medical Board.
+He was a Trustee of Nicklaus Children's Hospital and was member of the Medical Board.
 He is a member of the American Medical Association, the American Academy of Pediatrics, the American Thoracic Society and others.
 Dr. Simpser has taken a leadership role in the American Lung Pediatric Association's lung disease prevention programs for 16 years.

 In 1995 Dr. Simpser received several honors.
 He was presented with the following: